CatherineTrevor/the_marketing_ally/README.md

 **Future features**

 * Calendly and Stripe integration: rather than having different transactions, the site will benefit from the existing integration between Calendly and Stripe when booking and paying for project hours.
-At the moment the process is the user can request a timeslot, but it needs to be confirmed by the consultant and payment is an additional transaction.
+At the moment the process is the user can request a timeslot, but it needs to be confirmed by the consultant and payment is an additional transaction and is a note on the booking form.
 * Blog to enhance the consulant's presence in the market and encourage site visitors.
 * Online portal personal to the account owner, which contains their digital work and messages, reducing the need for emails and the risk of missed telephone conversations.
 This will streamline the collaboration process between consultant and client.
 * Partners: connect with local marketing professionals such as graphic designers, photographers, copy writers to collaborate on projects and recommend the business to their clients.
+* Administration process: in the future this will be automated so only certain fields show for different products, when adding a new product via the site ie. images are only required for marketing templates.

 ## Structure